drawwithcode/2018-group-work-group-15/README.md

 ```
 The Pill is instead more simple in structure but the code inside makes it a bit tricky as it isn't always reliable, it's effect is tied to the number of entities in game.

-All the entites have a *drawExtra* function used to make the glitchy effect, on some of these object it is left empty as they don't have said effect applied to them.
+All the entites have a *drawExtra* function used to make the glitchy effect, on some of these objects it is left empty as they don't have said effect applied to them.

 ## Challenges